justinribeiro/android-hostcardemulation-sample/README.md

 ## Where can I learn more about Host Card Emulation on Android?

 You'll need API 19 (aka Android 4.4) to use HCE.
 See [Host-based Card Emulation @ developers.android.com](https://developer.android.com/guide/topics/connectivity/nfc/hce.html) for all the details.

+## What if I want to interact with or read a Type-4 tag?

+This is a different sort of thing and you'll want to look into [ISO-DEP](http://developer.android.com/reference/android/nfc/tech/IsoDep.html).